bookwormio/bookwormio.github.io/README.md

 # BookWorm Website

-This repository contains the source code for BookWorm, a social media platform for book sharing and discovery.
+This is the code for BookWorm's website, aimed at showcasing the BookWorm Project

 ## Technical Setup